On the Complexity of the Succinct State Local Hamiltonian Problem: The Succinct State Local Hamiltonian Problem

+It is clear that the proof of containment in \cl{MA} outlined in \refcite{jiang2025local} can be adapted to this more general case as we have proven the modification to the succinct encodings retain polynomial-time computability.
 A natural question that follows this is when the classical algorithm can only output approximations to the amplitudes.
-The \cl{MA} protocol outlined in \refcite{Jiang25} is sensitive to the precision of the amplitudes.
+The \cl{MA} protocol outlined in \refcite{jiang2025local} is sensitive to the precision of the amplitudes.
 However, intuitively speaking, for a large enough polynomial $q(n)$ the precision should be sufficient to surpass induced protocol errors and subsequently the inverse-polynomial gap in \cref{def:LHP-succinct-state}.

-\begin{restatable}[]{conjecture}{conjectureMAContainment} The \cl{MA} protocol outlined in \textnormal{Ref.~\cite{Jiang25}} is robust again the inclusion of succinct states expressing values to a precision $2^{-q(n)}$ for some sufficiently large polynomial $q(n)$. \end{restatable}
+\begin{restatable}[]{conjecture}{conjectureMAContainment} The \cl{MA} protocol outlined in \textnormal{Ref.~\cite{jiang2025local}} is robust again the inclusion of succinct states expressing values to a precision $2^{-q(n)}$ for some sufficiently large polynomial $q(n)$. \end{restatable}

 The consequence of this conjecture (if proven true) is that states with a succinct representation such that the amplitudes are output to a precision of $2^{-q(n)}$ can be considered in the \cl{MA} protocol.
-The question as to whether or not such states are interesting or realistic is a different matter that we do not consider here.
+Whether or not these states are interesting or realistic is beyond our current scope.